 Photoferroelectrics possess both ferroelectricity as well as light sensitivity, which is interesting for multisource energy harvesting.
 Despite their potential importance, there remain a number of open questions that will be addressed in this project.
 Therefore, the aim of this project is to experimentally investigate the influence of stress on photoferroelectrics.
-Here, compositional band gap tuning will be accomplished through data driven automated powder dosing system to carefully control the composition over a widely material range.
-Following this, a combination of macroscopic and stress-dependent diffraction, microscopy, and spectroscopy techniques will be employed to experimentally characterize the influence of mechanical stress.
-Here, collaboration with our partners at the Nagoya Institute of Technology will be important.
+Here, compositional band gap tuning will be accomplished through data driven high throughput ceramics synthesis and characterization system to carefully control the composition over a wide material range.
+Following this, a combination of macroscopic and stress-dependent diffraction, microscopy, and spectroscopy techniques will be employed to experimentally characterize the influence of mechanical stress on the bulk ceramic samples.

 Principal Investigators